 - Then rinse it off and remove items from inner cavity.

 - Pat dry with paper towels.

-- Slide it on to your turkey holder like you see here.
+- Slide it on to your turkey holder like you see here with the breast down.

-- Avoid lifting the smoker lid during the cooking process in order for it to cook evenly.
-Of course you will need to check the temperature to ensure it doesn’t overcook and if you want to baste it every hour or so with the juices at the bottom of the pan do so.
+Avoid lifting the smoker lid during the cooking process in order for it to cook evenly.
+Of course you will need to check the temperature to ensure it doesn’t overcook.
+If you want to baste it every hour or so with the juices at the bottom of the pan do so.
 However you shouldn’t open it other than that.

 How long to cook a turkey per pound?

 The general rule is about 30 minutes per pound (to 40 minutes) when your smoker is set to 240 degrees.

 - If you want a lower and slower way it’s typically 1 hour per pound at 225 degrees.